nuejs/nue/packages/nuejs.org/docs/index.md

+---
+inline_css: true
+---

 # Web framework for UX developers
-Nue is a web framework for UX developers.
-You can rapidly turn your idea into a beautifully designed website without a complex designer-developer handoff process in the way.
-The result is beautifully designed not just from the outside, but from the inside as well.
+Nue is a web framework for design-minded people.
+You can turn your idea into a beautifully designed website using CSS mostly.
+You end up with a beautifully designed website, not just from the outside, but from the inside as well.
+Most importantly: you can build things faster, since there is no complex JavaScript ecosystem on your way.

-[image.bordered]
+[image.gray]
   small: /img/ux-development.png
   large: /img/ux-development-big.png
-  caption: "UX development flow: content > design > code"
   size: 747 x 474

-Nue's [development flow](ux-development.html) focuses solely on the ~user experience~ because that's the only thing that matters in design.
+Nue's content-first [development flow](ux-development.html) focuses solely on the ~user experience~ because, it's the only thing that matters when building new products.
 Or as the master UX developer **Steve Jobs** once said:

-> You've got to start with the customer experience and work back toward the technology, not the other way around. *Steve Jobs • UX developer*
+> You've got to start with the customer experience and work back toward the technology, not the other way around. *Steve Jobs*

 - - -

 ## Target audience
 Nue is a great fit for the following people:

-1. **UX developers**: who prefer to jump to CSS directly from **Figma** or **Sketch** without a [complex](//medium.com/design-warp/5-most-common-designer-developer-handoff-mishaps-ba96012be8a7) and time-consuming designer-developer handoff process in the way.
+1. **UX developers**: who prefer to jump to CSS directly from **Figma** or **Sketch** without a [frustrating and time-consuming](//medium.com/design-warp/5-most-common-designer-developer-handoff-mishaps-ba96012be8a7) designer-developer handoff process in the way.

 2. **Beginner web developers**: who want to skip the redundant layers in the [frontend stack](//roadmap.sh/frontend) and start building websites quickly with modern HTML, CSS, and JavaScript.

-3. **Experienced JS developers**: who are frustrated with the absurd amount of layers in the [React stack](//roadmap.sh/react) and look for simpler ways to develop modern websites.
+3. **Experienced JS developers**: frustrated with the absurd amount of layers in the [React stack](//roadmap.sh/react) and desire better ways to develop websites.

+4. **Designers**: planning to learn web development, but find the JavaScript ecosystem too scary

 ## Key features and benefits